 Talk to your doctor about numbness in your legs and feet when:

-- Numbness is not related to posture habits or lifestyle factors, such as wearing tight clothing and wearing tight shoes
+- Anesthesia is not related to posture habits or lifestyle factors, such as wearing tight clothing and wearing uncomfortable shoes

 - Lasts for a long time